-Well, it means that Corevist can only push so far on indirect access and that they had better be careful not to attack SAP generally, or be shown to be supportive of any entity or comments that do (like Brightwork for instance) because SAP can pull that certification at any time.
+Well, it means that Corevist can only push so far on indirect access and that they had better be careful not to attack SAP generally or be shown to be supportive of any entity or comments that do (like Brightwork, for instance) because SAP can pull that certification at any time.

-This brings up the question of whether Corevist can bring the full story of SAP once the topic moves outside of indirect access.
+This brings up whether Corevist can bring the full story of SAP once the topic moves outside of indirect access.
 Also, it needs to be remembered that Corevist is not a research entity.
 They sell and implement B2B software.
 As with most software vendors, information is released to increase revenues.
 They have no adherence to any particular research standard or ability to make the observations that we make.

 Unfortunately, one cannot place indirect access within the proper context without having an accurate picture of SAP long-term behavior.